ispzz/Project0-tictactoe/readme.md

 ### How to play

 The player is automatically assigned a character(Socks or Boots) depending on who starts.
-The first play is Socks.
+The first play is always Socks.

 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 ## Wishlist

-- counter
+- Win counter for multiple games
-- player selection
+- Player Selection
+- A version where you can play against a simple AI

+## Known Bugs

+- Not mobile responsive